Green coffee beans on a white background

 Pre-Umber is happy to offer our Canadian customers free shipping on all orders over $100.00 (Northwest Territories, Nunavut and the Yukon there is a flat rate fee) Orders qualifying for free shipping will be sent via Canada Post Expedited Parcel service, UPS or Purolator depending on your address.
 If you do not want to use the free shipping option you will have the option to choose which method you would like us to ship and you simply pay what we have to pay for shipping.

 If your cart just doesn't seem to total up to $100.00, don't worry.
 Pre-Umber offers real-time carrier shipping through Canada Post as well as other courier services.
 To access these other couriers you can not use a PO Box but must use a physical address.
-You will see the real-tie pricing and can choose the method of shipping that you would like.
+You will see the real-time pricing and can choose the method of shipping that you would like.

 Pre-Umber wants you to enjoy your coffee or merchandise as soon as we can get it to you, so we always strive to send your order out within 24 hours of having received it.